Maliotis/antaeus/README.md

 ### Analyzing requirements
 The invoice needs to be charged on the first of the month.
 So we will need to get the local timezone for each user.
-At the moment we have the currency as information and we could figure out the timezone from that.
+At the moment we don't have that information supplied so lets add it in.